The Chemistry of Digestion

 It Begins in the Mouth

-It is a generally accepted fact that digestion begins with the mouth, despite the common belief among young children that it starts in the ears, nostrils, and or hair.
+It is a generally accepted fact that digestion begins with the mouth.
+Of course this is in opposition to the common belief among young children that it starts in the ears, nostrils, and or hair.
 Even before we actually put food into our mouth, our body begins releasing saliva.
 Water, electrolytes and enzymes make up saliva.
 Water, known as the universal solvent, helps to dissolve some of the food for easier digestion.
 The electrolytes, such as positively charged sodium and potassium, can also help to remove some of the particles of food that may have a d charge.
 Lastly, the enzymes such as ptyalin and salivary amylase also aid in digestion.

 C6H12O6-C6H12O6-…-C6H12O6 → C6H12O6-C6H12O6+…+ C6H12O6-C6H12O6

 Water is also a contributor in the breakdown of foods in the mouth.
 Because of its polarity, it is able to help to breakdown food having either a slight positive or negative charge.
-Through attraction towards particles with positive or negative charges, water is able to dissolve some of the food before it is even swallowed.
+Through attraction towards particles with positive or negative charges, water is able to dissolve some of the food even before swallowing.
 Electrolytes do the same, except they are only able to attract the opposite charge.
 They are also more powerful than water, just less versatile.
 They react much as follows: